##

 You can view a larger version of the plot when you click in the plotviewer on ‘Zoom’.
 You can scroll through the plots you created in an R session with the arrows next to the zoom function.

-6. Make a scatterplot of the data frame mtcars
+6. Make a scatterplot of NHANES

+through 21 (this could take a bit).
 What do you see in the plot viewer?
-Can you explain what you

 We can also use the plot()